freifunk-berlin/bbb-configs/DEVELOPER.md

 ### contact details

 Please mind that a contact is mandatory.
 If you don't like to give your email address, you can use the link to the contact form, that you've got from [config.berlin.freifunk.net](https://config.berlin.freifunk.net).
-Locations maintained by the entire community can use `community: true` instead.
+Locations maintained by the entire community can use `community: berlin` instead.
 This will set default community values.

 ```yml
 contact_name: 'Petrosilius Quaccus'